-This excavated "unknown soldier" cape pin/watch fob is a rare piece.
+This excavated "Unknown General" cape pin/watch fob is a rare piece.
 According to Howard Crouch's book "Civil War Artifacts" on page 173, item #1, this particular pin is that of the unknown soldier.
 This small relic of the war was proudly worn by a soldier who most likely had acquired it from a sutler as these were not government issue items.
 The overall condition of the charm is very good.
 On the front, angled under a good light, the details of the soldiers jacket are visible.
 The digger lightly clear coated the front and back, most likely, as a measure to preserve it.
 I believe the material to be brass as most of these charms I have encountered are.
 This fantastic little personal item was recovered by the late James Renfrow Sr. at Harrison's Landing in Charles City County, VA.
 James was a hunting buddy of the renowned relic hunter Gene Cooley.
 This device measures approximately 1.3 inches from top to bottom.

 Purchase this item immediately using any major credit card or Paypal through our secure check out system.
 To use this system, click on the blue “Add to Cart” button found below.